QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 Architecture
 -------------------

-16-bit cpu

 **Registers**

 Registers are the same as the original

-`Register's AC, X are 8 bits wide with 16 bit word versions` `Stack register is 8 bits wide to keep a 255 wide stack space.`
+_Register's AC, X are 8 bits wide with 16 bit word versions_
+_Stack register is 8 bits wide to keep a 255 wide stack space._

 * E/AC : Accumulator registers to interract with arithematic operations
 * E/X  : Multi-purpose registers to store values to act with AC or use for incrementation